ibm-cloud-docs/ibm-spectrum-lsf/faq.md

 If `EGO_DEFINE_NCPUS=cores`, then “ncpus=number of processors x number of cores” and the CPU column value in the LSF Application Center GUI will be half of what you see when running `lscpu` on an LSF worker node.

 For more information, see [ncpus calculation in LSF](https://www.ibm.com/support/pages/ncpus-calculation-lsf#:~:text=If%20EGO_DEFINE_NCPUS%3Dthreads%2C%20then%20ncpus,cores%20x%20number%20of%20threads){: external}.

+## What file storage for {{site.data.keyword.cloud_notm}} Virtual Private Cloud (VPC) profiles are supported for the {{site.data.keyword.spectrum_full_notm}} cluster shared storage?
+{: #file-storage-for-vpc-profiles}
+{: faq}

+{{site.data.keyword.filestorage_vpc_full_notm}} is a zonal file storage offering that provides NFS-based file storage services.
+You create file share mounts from a subnet in an availability zone within a region.
+You can also share them with multiple virtual server instances within the same zone across multiple VPCs. {{site.data.keyword.spectrum_full_notm}} supports the use of [dp2 profiles](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#dp2-profile).

+## Can I specify the total IOPS (input or output operations per second) for a file share when deploying an {{site.data.keyword.spectrum_short}} cluster?
+{: #iops}
+{: faq}

+Yes, when you deploy an {{site.data.keyword.spectrum_short}} cluster, you can [choose the required IOPS value appropriate for your file share size](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#fs-tiers).

+## How do I share data, packages, or applications with {{site.data.keyword.spectrum_short}} compute nodes?
+{: #share}
+{: faq}

+{{site.data.keyword.filestorage_vpc_full_notm}} with two file shares (`/mnt/binaries` or `/mnt/data`), and up to five file shares, is provisioned to be accessible by both {{site.data.keyword.spectrum_short}} management and compute nodes.
+To copy to a file share, SSH to the {{site.data.keyword.spectrum_short}} management node and use your file copy of choice (such as scp, rsync, or IBM Aspera) to the appropriate file share.

+## What are the supported operating systems for dynamic node creation with {{site.data.keyword.spectrum_short}}?
+{: #dynamic-node-creation}
+{: faq}

+You can deploy your {{site.data.keyword.spectrum_short}} environment to automatically create Red Hat Enterprise Linux (RHEL) compute nodes.
+The supported image `hpcaas-lsf10-rhel88-compute-v2` is used for the `compute_image_name` deployment input value, to dynamically create nodes for the applicable operating system.

+## As a cluster administrator, how do I best restart the LSF daemon processes?
+{: #restarting_lsf-daemons}
+{: faq}

+A cluster administrator can choose to restart all the cluster daemons.
+In an {{site.data.keyword.spectrum_short}} environment, these daemons are the most used and relevant to LSF:
+* `lim` (on all nodes)
+* `res` (on all nodes)
+* `sbatchd` (on all nodes)
+* `mbatchd` (only on the primary management node)
+* `mbschd` (only on the primary management node)

+Other LSF processes exist, but they are started by these main daemons.
+Choose between two methods for restarting LSF daemon processes: a wrapper to run on each host, or commands to run to affect all hosts in the cluster.

+### Restarting LSF daemons on an individual host
+{: #restarting_lsf-daemons-one-host}

+To restart the cluster daemons on an individual node, use the `lsf_deamons` script.
+To stop all the daemons on a node, run `lsf_deamons stop`.

+Likewise, to start all the daemons on a node, run `lsf_deamons start`.

+Repeat these commands on each node if you want to restart the full cluster.
+Run the commands on both management and compute nodes that join the cluster.

+No daemons are running on the login node, as the login node is used for running particular tasks: to submit {{site.data.keyword.spectrum_short}} jobs; monitor {{site.data.keyword.spectrum_short}} job status; display hosts and their static resource information; display and filter information about LSF jobs; and display the LSF version number,  cluster name, and the management host name.
+{: note}

+### Restarting LSF daemons for all hosts in the cluster
+{: #restarting_lsf-daemons-whole-cluster}

+You can also restart all the daemons on all the hosts in your cluster, including both management nodes and compute nodes that join your cluster.

+To restart all the daemons on all the nodes in your cluster, use the `lsfrestart` command.

+To shut down all the daemons on all the nodes in your cluster, use the `lsfshutdown` command.

+LSF also provides an `lsfstartup` command, which starts all the daemons on all the management (not compute) nodes in your cluster.
+If you have compute nodes that joined your cluster and you want to continue to use them (for example, after you run `lsfshutdown` to shut down all daemons on all hosts, which include the compute nodes), then you must SSH to connect to each host and run the `lsf_deamons start` script to bring back the compute nodes.
+Alternatively, since the compute nodes are within your {{site.data.keyword.spectrum_short}} environment, you can also leave them alone and they are returned to the resource pool in ten minutes (by default).
+New compute nodes can join upon new job requests.

+No daemons are running on the login node, as the login node is used for running particular tasks: to submit {{site.data.keyword.spectrum_short}} jobs; monitor {{site.data.keyword.spectrum_short}} job status; display hosts and their static resource information; display and filter information about LSF jobs; and display the LSF version number,  cluster name, and the management host name.
+{: note}

+## How do I secure LSF Application Center connections by importing the cacert.pem certificate into a browser?
+{: #secure-application-center-connection}
+{: faq}

+LSF Application Center requires that the `$GUI_CONFDIR/https/cacert.pem` certificate (generated by LSF Application Center) is installed in the browser to secure specific functions, such as remote consoles and HTTPS.
+[Import this certificate into your browser](https://www.ibm.com/docs/en/slac/10.2.0?topic=center-importing-cacertpem-certificate-into-client-browser){: external} to securely connect with IBM Spectrum LSF Application Center.

+## Ubuntu is not supported for this release
+{: #ubuntu-not-supported}
+{: faq}

+Due to compatibility issues Ubuntu is not supported for this release, only Red Hat Enterprise Linux (RHEL).